MariaDuta/PsyAssist-webapp/README.md

 # Information about PsyAssist

-PsyAssist is a web application to assist employees manage or prevent symptoms of any mental health problem.
+PsyAssist is a web application to assist employees manage or prevent symptoms of any mental health problems.

 Technologies used: React.js, Firebase firestore and Firebase Authentification.